wgroeneveld/brainbaking/content/post/2021/03/getting-rid-of-tracking-using-lineageos.md

 - _Email_: the ProtonMail app (although honestly not that great)
 - _Social Media_: [Tusky](https://tusky.app/) is a great Mastodon client!

 I also use Proton to manage my contacts.
-After importing from my Google Account before installing Lineage, I now can import/export using a `vCard` file.
+After importing from my Google Account before installing Lineage, I now can import/export using a `vCard` file (although Lineage's default Contact app did not understand `v4.0`: simply replace all occurrences of `4` to `3` in the file itself).
 The process is not automated, but hey.
 New contacts by default reside in the smartphone, all I need to do is now and then pressing "import" again.
-Bye bye, Google-kept sensitive data of all my friends and family.
+Bye bye, Google-kept sensitive data of all my friends and family[^cont].

+[^cont]: Note that using WhatsApp (or even Signal, for that matter) also means that _all_ your contacts are sent to their servers.
+Try this: open up the WhatsApp settings `->` Account `->` Request account info.

 ### Privacy-aware Google Maps alternatives